-I found the study below, from the University of California Davis, both alarming and thought provoking.
-It reveals that 47 percent of the domestic dogs tested in Iraq had an active Bartonella infection.
+The study reveals that 47 percent of the domestic dogs tested in Iraq had an active Bartonella infection.
 The infection rate is potentially much higher because the antibody testing they used has far more false negatives than testing with actual blood smears.

-Are our troops getting exposed to more Bartonella in Iraq more than they would here in America?
+Are our troops getting exposed to Bartonella in Iraq more than they would here in America?

 As the Medical Director of Sponaugle Wellness Institute, I have treated hundreds of patients with Bartonella.
 Most of these patients did not have cats.
 You don’t need a cat to get “cat scratch fever.”
 Ticks, mosquitos, and fleas have all been proven to harbor Bartonella and the Lyme spirochete.

 Desert sand fleas in Iraq were given credit for causing the first “Gulf War Syndrome.”
-They infected our troops with Mycoplasma, a bacterium that is even smaller than the tiny Bartonella bacterium seen on my patient’s blood smear below.
-Surely, the desert sand fleas in Iraq transport Bartonella from Iraqi dogs to our troops!
+They infected our troops with Mycoplasma, a bacterium smaller than the tiny Bartonella bacterium seen on my patient’s blood smear below.
+Indeed, the desert sand fleas in Iraq transport Bartonella from Iraqi dogs to our troops!

-The slide below demonstrates just how small the Bartonella bacterium looks when compared to the red blood cells surrounding it.
+The slide below demonstrates how small the Bartonella bacterium looks compared to the surrounding red blood cells.
 For a frame of reference, our red blood cells are only 8 microns in diameter.
 Common sense dictates that the Bartonella bacterium is small enough to be carried by almost any vector, desert sand fleas included.

 Are American troops infecting their wives and husbands with Bartonella when they return from Iraq?

-Most likely they are.
+Most likely, they are.
 We know that the larger Lyme spirochete is passed from one spouse to another during sexual activity.
-We also know the Lyme spirochete can cross the placenta infecting an unborn baby.
-Why would we not believe that the much smaller Bartonella bacterium would readily pass through the placenta and infect sexual partners.
+We also know that Lyme spirochete can cross the placenta, infecting an unborn baby.
+Why would we not believe that the much smaller Bartonella bacterium would readily pass through the placenta and infect sexual partners?

-Do Bartonella infections have causation in the higher prevalence of mental disorders seen in soldiers returning from Iraq verses soldiers returning from other wars?
+Do Bartonella infections have causation in the higher prevalence of mental disorders seen in soldiers returning from Iraq versus soldiers returning from other wars?

-I have performed clinical research in hundreds of Lyme patients comparing their psychological symptoms to changes on their brain scans and their brain chemistry patterns.
-Those Lyme patients, who on blood smear testing, revealed a significant Bartonella infection, always experienced more severe psychological symptoms.
+I have performed clinical research on hundreds of Lyme patients, comparing their psychological symptoms to changes on their brain scans and brain chemistry patterns.
+Those Lyme patients, who revealed a significant Bartonella infection on blood smear testing, always experienced more severe psychological symptoms.
 This is with the Lyme biomarker CD 57 being relatively equal.

 More specifically, patients with the worst Bartonella infections demonstrate dangerously high levels of the excitatory neurotransmitter, Glutamate.
 When Glutamate levels are excessive, calcium channels in brain neurons remain open causing rapid and repetitive electrical firing.

-These Bartonella patients suffer from a phenomenon called excito-neurotoxicity, their brain is over-electrified.
-They often state their brain feels like it’s going to explode or it feels like it’s on fire.
-Symptomatically, they suffer with insomnia, anxiety disorders, panic disorder, rage issues and in the most severe cases, paranoia.
+These Bartonella patients suffer from excito-neurotoxicity; their brain is over-electrified.
+They often state their brain feels like it’s going to explode or be on fire.
+Symptomatically, they suffer from insomnia, anxiety disorders, panic disorder, rage issues and in the most severe cases, paranoia.

-Lyme literate doctors are fully aware that Lyme disease goes undiagnosed in millions of Americans.
-I have personally treated hundreds of patients who were infected with both Lyme and Bartonella and I am convinced that Bartonella is under diagnosed far more than Lyme disease!
+Lyme literate doctors understand hat Lyme disease goes undiagnosed in millions of Americans.
+I have personally treated hundreds of patients infected with Lyme and Bartonella, and I am convinced that Bartonella is underdiagnosed far more than Lyme disease!

 At Sponaugle Wellness Institute, we diagnose Bartonellosis in 90 percent of our chronic Lyme patients.
 Many of these Lyme patients were previously informed by other Lyme physicians that they were not infected with Bartonella.

-Perhaps the most compelling question is whether our military would find it more efficacious to routinely test Iraq war veterans for Bartonella than to label infected soldiers as mentally disturbed and treat them with psychiatric medicines.
+Perhaps the most compelling question is whether our military would find it more productive to routinely test Iraq war veterans for Bartonella than label infected soldiers as mentally disturbed and treat them with psychiatric medicines.

 The story explains that Army Sergeant John Russell went on a shooting spree at an Army mental health clinic in Bagdad.
 It was one of the worst instances of soldier-on-soldier violence in the Iraq war.

-I couldn’t have made up a better story to match the science I just explained in this article.
+I couldn’t have made up a better story to match the science I explained in this article.
 I wrote a similar blog on Adam Lanza pleading for testing.
-Perhaps if enough of you Lyme – Bartonella literate people share this on your Lyme blogs, we can unite in an effort to mandate testing for soldiers like John Russell.
+Perhaps if enough of you Lyme – Bartonella literate people share this on your Lyme blogs, we can unite to mandate testing for soldiers like John Russell.